lox/macstadium-guides/private-cloud-for-ci.md

 1. Choose the data center closest to you
 1. Choose "Start Trial" and create an account

-Macstadium will provision your new environment and email you at the account you nominated.
+MacStadium will provision your new environment and email you at the account you nominated.
 Typically this takes 2-3 working days.

 ## Connecting to Your Cloud